 Wash your hands often.

-Touching your eyes, nose, or mouth with hands that have the virus that causes COVID-19 on them is another way of contracting COVID-19.
 Wash your hands frequently with soap and water for at least 20 seconds.
 Especially before eating or preparing food, before touching your face, after using the restroom, after leaving a public place, after blowing your nose, coughing, or sneezing, after handling your mask, after changing a diaper, and after caring for someone sick.
 If you are not able to wash your hands, use hand sanitizer that contains at least 60% alcohol.

 Cover coughs and sneezes.